 III.
-Interested Parties Mapping
+Interested Parties

-One of the key tasks for Watershed Coordinators is to create and maintain relationships with a diverse array of interested parties across the watershed area who represent a variety of priorities.
+One of the key tasks for the Watershed Coordinators is to create and maintain relationships with a diverse array of interested parties across the watershed area who represent a variety of priorities.

 Both the Council for Watershed Health and Environmental Outreach Strategies have a list of interested parties our organizations have encountered, worked with, and/or know of that will serve as a starting point for creating and maintaining a network of interested parties in the watershed area.
-The Watershed Coordination Team will continue to develop and maintain a network database of interested parties spanning the ULAR Watershed Area that will include community leaders, CBOs, NGOs, elected officials, agency staff, academics, utilities, labor groups, funders, etc. The database will cover project and engagement partner connections, contact information, background, location, community priorities, and general areas of influence.
+The Watershed Coordination Team will continue to develop and maintain a network database of interested parties spanning the ULAR Watershed Area that will include community leaders, CBOs, NGOs, tribes and tribal organizations, elected officials, agency staff, academics, utilities, labor groups, funders, etc. The database will cover project and engagement partner connections, contact information, background, location, community priorities, and general areas of influence.
 Previous project proposals, participants in prior ULAR WASC meetings, Watershed Management Plans, regional program participants, reports, and municipal websites will also be referenced in building this database.
-The spatial connection will allow the team to evaluate where there may be a lack of capacity due to gaps in coverage and focus time on those communities that haven't necessarily had ongoing support in years past.
+The database analysis will allow the team to evaluate where there may be a lack of capacity due to gaps in coverage and focus time on those communities that haven't necessarily had ongoing support in years past.
 The database will be a continually evolving and living document as new conversations, relationships, and connections are made over the course of the year through this program.
+A sample of interested parties included in this database are outlined in the table on the following pages.